ColinJhEdwards/unit-testing-notes/README.md

 ### Be thorough

-- Think of all the possible scenarios that could occur for your units/functions and how you can write a test for those scenarios.
+- Think of all the possible scenarios that could occur for your units/functions and how you can write a test for those scenarios